 In addition to providing litigation support to trial staff, the Decarceration Project also runs several separate initiatives aimed at reducing the Rikers population.
-Housed in the Project is the Time Saved Campaign, which provides assistance to sentenced people who have had their sentences calculated incorrectly, and the Women’s Pretrial Release Initiative, a collaboration between The Legal Aid Society and Fedcap focused on getting cis- and trans-women off of Rikers Island.
+Housed in the Project is the Women’s Pretrial Release Initiative, a collaboration between The Legal Aid Society and Fedcap focused on getting cis- and trans-women off of Rikers Island.

 The Decarceration Project works to eradicate pretrial incarceration of New York’s most vulnerable citizens through litigation and early intervention.
 Our strategy integrates legal and social work to fight excessive money bail and illegal detention orders through a dynamic approach: